sc-ventures/cloudbreak-documentation/docs/architecture.md

 ### Cloudbreak Application Architecture

-The Cloudbreak application is a web application which simplifies HDP cluster provisioning in the cloud.
-Based on your input, Cloudbreak provisions all required cloud infrastructure and then provisions an HDP cluster on your behalf within your cloud provider account.
+The Cloudbreak application is a web application which simplifies cluster provisioning in the cloud.
+Based on your input, Cloudbreak provisions all required cloud infrastructure and then provisions a cluster on your behalf within your cloud provider account.

 <a href="../images/arch.png" target="_blank" title="click to enlarge"><img src="../images/arch.png" width="550" title="Cloudbreak architecture"></a>